 Capability 5: complexity and uncertainty

 Uncertainty is an inevitable consequence of using the holistic biopsychosocial model of illness as the analytic framework in rehabilitation.
 The rehabilitation expert needs to manage the uncertainty associated with the biopsychosocial model of illness.
-The expert is capable of being “Able to recognise, accept, explain and manage the uncertainty present in all aspects of rehabilitation, helping all people involved to understand and work with the patient despite the uncertainty.”
-This uncertainty arises from complexity, best defined as the presence of multifactorial, non-linear relationships between different factors, such that the outcome of changing one item upon another item often cannot be predicted accurately.
-For example, the effect of recommending progressive resistive exercise of the legs upon a patient’s walking endurance cannot be predicted with certainty because factors such as motivation, concentration, associated sensory functions, the availability of mobility aids, mood and fatigue may also all affect the outcome.
-The exercise itself may reduce fatigue and improve mood or may increase fatigue and cause pain, thus reducing motivation.
-Ethical considerations, legal considerations, and resource difficulties will influence the most complex cases.
-The expert in rehabilitation has to be able to negotiate all these issues and come to a justifiable course of action.
-A Mind-Map to look at while reading is below and can be downloaded here.
+This uncertainty arises from complexity, best defined as the presence of multifactorial, non-linear relationships between different factors, such that the outcome of changing one item upon another item often cannot be predicted.
+For example, the effect of recommending progressive resistive exercise for the legs on a patient’s walking endurance cannot be predicted with certainty, as factors such as motivation, concentration, associated sensory functions, the availability of mobility aids, mood, and fatigue may also influence the outcome.
+The exercise itself may reduce fatigue and improve mood, or may increase fatigue and cause pain, for example, in a knee with osteoarthritic changes, thus decreasing motivation.
+Ethical considerations, legal considerations, and resource difficulties will influence most cases.
+The expert in rehabilitation must be able to navigate all these issues and arrive at a justifiable course of action.
+Some key knowledge and skills, as well as behaviours indicative of capability, are summarised in the Mind-Map below.

 Table of Contents

-Rehabilitation wishes to be holistic and to be patient-centred.
-Satisfying these wishes requires the use of the biopsychosocial model of illness. (here) It is the only available model that will fulfil both desires.
+Rehabilitation wishes to be holistic and patient-centred.
+Satisfying these wishes requires the use of the biopsychosocial model of illness.
+It is the only available model that will fulfil both desires.
 Its central characteristics are:

 - it identifies an infinite range of factors which can influence the patient’s situation, grouped into eight domains in the version of the model used on this site;